john-itcsolutions/cheirrs/README.md

 `sudo usermod -aG microk8s $USER && newgrp microk8s`

-Finally, you can run these commands to set up microk8s:
+Finally, you can run these commands to set up microk8s, but you have to have the cloned "bundle-kubeflow", from the above section, available from /home/ubuntu/shared:

+`cd shared/../path/to/bundle-kubeflow`

 `python3 scripts/cli.py microk8s setup --controller uk8s`